Herbert W. Tullgren: Biography

-This mindset helped Herbert become an associated architect on the Parklawn Public Housing Project during the mid-1930s.
+This mindset helped Tullgren become an associated architect on the Parklawn Public Housing Project during the mid-1930s.
 Parklawn was endorsed by the administration of Daniel Hoan, Mayor of Milwaukee.
 It included the Allied Architects of Milwaukee, an association of Milwaukee's finest architects, which included Gerrit J de Gelleke, Peter Brust, A.C.
 Eschweiler, Herbert Tullgren, R.A.
 Messner, and Phelps Wyman.
 The project took the vacant spot at Hope Avenue between Sherman Boulevard and North 47th street.
 This area was selected because it didn't involve a condemnation of any private property.
 Parklawn included 64 fireproof buildings with 518 units of 3, 4, or 5 room rentals.
 To this day, Parklawn is still owned and leased by the Housing Authority of the City of Milwaukee.

-By 1938, Herbert published his own magazine that was oversaw by his company, and at his own expense called Architecture and Design.
+By 1938, Tullgren published his own magazine, which was overseen by his company and at his own expense, called Architecture and Design.
 The magazine was a showcase of not only Tullgren's office, but the contractors he worked with.
 Architecture and Design was aimed to promote their work in hopes of gaining more business.

-However, Herbert's last documented building in Milwaukee was built in 1937, the Badger Mutual Insurance Company building.
-Shortly thereafter, in 1944, Herbert died at the age of 54 from heart disease.
+However, Tullgren's last documented building in Milwaukee was built in 1937, the Badger Mutual Insurance Company building.
+Shortly thereafter, in 1944, Tullgren died at the age of 54 from heart disease.
 He left behind a son, Herbert A. Tullgren, two daughters, Mary and Allison, and his wife Eloise A., who would take over the last of his business concerns.